• Home

 Where is the battery on a Jaguar XE?

-Ideally yes — the BMS should be reset/registered with Jaguar equipment so it charges a new battery correctly.
+Ideally yes — the BMS should be registered with Jaguar equipment so it charges the new battery correctly.
+A like-for-like swap usually runs fine and settles after a few drives, though stop/start may stay off in the meantime.

-If a warning light stays on after reconnecting, look up the code on autodtcs.com.
+If a warning light stays on after reconnecting the battery, look up the stored code on autodtcs.com.

 Related Articles